Boards > Historical Preservation Commission

 - Protection of Cultural Resources

-The Historical Preservation Commission (HPC) meets regularly and this schedule is set at the first HPC meeting of each calendar year (as soon as the HPC determines this schedule it will be posted here).
-The Commission meets in various locations throughout the Borough.
+The Commission meets in various locations throughout the Borough, as well as virtually via Microsoft Teams.
 Meetings are advertised on this website and the Clerk’s Office website, in the Frontiersman newspaper, and are open to the public.